 Tweak your proportions gradually, too.
 If you thin too far, you won’t be able to get coatings to stick properly.
 You can easily ruin a whole can by adding too much water at a time.
 Thin gradually and test continually.

 Always test your spray on something other than your work surface!

 Keep a spare piece of something fairly smooth and similar to things you’d actually paint.
 Masonite is a good choice.
 Avoid something rough like plywood, since you won’t be able to judge the consistency of the paint coat with so much surface inconsistency in the first place.

 Always use proper safety gear when working with paints of any kind.

 Aside from harmless water-based acrylics, all paints are toxic to some extent.
-They contain chemicals which produce fumes that irritate both lungs and eyes.
+They contain chemicals that produce fumes that irritate both lungs and eyes.
 So, be sure to use an OSHA-approved respirator with a suitable chemical cartridge installed.
 You’ll also want to wear goggles to protect your eyes while mixing and spraying.
-Gloves are especially important when working with oil-based coatings, but they also save you having to scrub latex off.
+Gloves are especially important when working with oil-based coatings, but they also save you from having to scrub latex off.

 Be aware that some kinds of paint aren’t meant to be thinned at all.

 That’s true of quite a few oil-based materials.
 If you can’t thin your can, and it doesn’t spray well as is, you’ll need to apply it with a roller or brushes.